Bouyyah/Order-summary-component/README.md

 ### What I learned

-I used this project to mix flexbox and grid layout, as specefied within the challenge i used the active pseudo class to change css, the handling of the svg backgrouds was a bit tricky but i managed to do it with position absolute and z-index manipulation.
+I used this project to mix flexbox and grid layout, as specefied within the challenge i used the active pseudo class to change css, the handling of the svg backgrounds with wich i discovered responsive images in HTML by the use of srcset and sizes Atrributes.